MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

 ## Configure Windows Defender SmartScreen
 >*Supported versions: Windows 10*

 This policy setting specifies whether Windows Defender SmartScreen is allowed.
-By default, this setting is enabled or turned on and employees cannot turn it off.
-If disabled, Windows Defender SmartScreen is turned off and employees cannot turn it on.
-If not configured, employees can choose whether to use Windows Defender SmartScreen.
+By default, this setting is enabled or turned on and you cannot turn it off.
+If disabled, Windows Defender SmartScreen is turned off and you cannot turn it on.
+If not configured, you can choose whether to use Windows Defender SmartScreen.

 **Microsoft Intune to manage your MDM settings**
 |   |   |